nicholasjackson/pipe/README.md

     # payload as received unless a input_template is used
     function_name: echo
     message: example.echo
-    # broadcast a message on success of the function, by default it sends the payload
-    # as received unless an output template is used
-    success_message: example.info.success
-    templates:

     # Transform the raw message with a Go template, assumes the payload is json
     input_template: |
       {
         "subject": "{{ .JSON.subject }}"
       }

+    # broadcast n number of messages on success of the function, by default this sends the payload
+    # as received unless an output template is used
+    success_messages:
+      - example.info.success:
+        # Transform the raw message with a Go template, assumes the payload is json
+          output_template: |
+            {{printf "%s" .Raw}}

+      - example.detail.success:
+        # Transform the raw message with a Go template, assumes the payload is json
+          output_template: |
+            {{printf "%s" .Raw}}

+    # broadcast n number of messages on failure of the function, by default this sends the
+    # original message payload as received unless an output template is used
+    failed_messages:
+      - example.info.failed:
         # Transform the raw message with a Go template, assumes the payload is json
           output_template: |
             {{printf "%s" .Raw}}
 ```

 ## Template functions